Latest update 17th September 2018

 The works had a Hoffman continuous kiln and four cone type kilns on site, capable of producing 100,000 bricks a week.
 By the 1970's the Western Counties Brick Co. became Westbrick, and the Rougemont works continued manufacturing bricks and tiles using the Hoffman continuous kiln along with a modern tunnel kiln.
 The deposits of clay were worked out, so clay was brought in from the Pinhoe works, also part of Westbrick, but for the size of the market, there was overcapacity at the works.
 By the 1980's the site became a depot for Westbrick who were taken over by Ibstock, a Leicestershire based company.
 As late 2000, the works were still open, and Charlie Dimmock, the TV gardener took a delivery of bricks and pavers for a TV project in Torrington.
 The site has been land filled and levelled and redeveloped as the housing of Cloister Road and Greyfriars Road.

 The sixth brickworks was situated out at Pinhoe, on what is now the trading estate.
+Known as The Poltimore Patent Brick & Tile Works, with J. & W.J.
+Saunders, as proprietors, from about 1893 to 1923.
+The photo (Courtesy of Martyn Fretwell), left, shows a specialist brick made when the brickworks was run by Saunders.
 The works were the last to be active in Exeter and finally closed in 2008.

 │ Top of Page │